Bridge Banshee grab

 Give 'em hell boys!

 Grabbing the Banshee also lets you descend from the bridge of course, so it gives a rather novel bridge descent method, should you wish to use it like that.
 But unlike all other methods of getting off the bridge, you have complete freedom of movement, so you might not even need to go down to the ground.
 In the past, many uses of descent methods have been to enable you to then fetch a Banshee and do some novel stuff.
-But nowadays you have the option of simply grabbing the bridge Banshee!
+But nowadays (on Heroic and Legendary) you have the option of simply grabbing the bridge Banshee!

 One other application of the grab is in getting the Banshee for a vehicle collection.
 Actually there's another way of doing it anyway, but doing a grab would be much easier.